Emmy Noether Junior Research Groups

 Dr. Vincent Gaertner

-Every year, more than 800,000 children worldwide die as a result of perinatal asphyxia, making it the most common cause of death in children under the age of five.
-Despite this, the transition from fluid-filled to air-filled lungs after birth is still not adequately understood.
-Between 5-10% of live births are premature, and almost all premature babies require respiratory support through the application of positive end-expiratory pressure immediately after birth.
+More than 800,000 children worldwide die each year as a result of perinatal asphyxia, making it the leading cause of death in children under the age of 5.
+Nevertheless, the transition from fluid-filled to air-filled lungs after birth is still not adequately understood.
+Between 5-10% of live births are premature, and almost all premature infants require respiratory support through the application of positive end-expiratory pressure immediately after birth.
 This helps to maintain functional residual capacity (FRC) and prevent hypoxia.
-There are currently no relevant clinical studies on the effect of different pressure levels immediately after birth, and recommendations are based solely on expert opinion.
+To date, there have been no relevant clinical studies on the effect of different pressure levels immediately after birth, and recommendations are based solely on expert opinion.
 Accordingly, PEEP levels vary greatly between centers (between 5-20 cmH2O).
-Inadequate lung ventilation during postnatal stabilization (the so-called "golden hour") leads to the need for mechanical ventilation and is associated with mortality and long-term illness.
+Inadequate lung ventilation during postnatal stabilization (known as the "golden hour") leads to the need for mechanical ventilation and is associated with mortality and long-term illness.
 The correct initial pressure level in this phase is therefore crucial, but still unknown.
 Electrical impedance tomography (EIT) allows real-time visualization of intrapulmonary volume changes with high temporal resolution and is an ideal non-invasive method for measuring lung volumes in premature and newborn infants.
 Inflammation of the lungs is a crucial component in the cascade of lung damage, and understanding the (sub-)cellular mechanisms in this cascade could help improve future clinical management.
-In this proposal, we describe a six-year research program with the following objectives: (1) to better understand the physiology of neonatal transition, (2) to directly improve the clinical management of very preterm infants by conducting a large randomized clinical trial investigating the effect of different pressure levels on patient-relevant outcomes, and (3) to combine knowledge about these interventions with preclinical (electro)physiological and inflammatory data to define pathophysiological pathways.
+In this proposal, we describe a six-year research program with the following objectives: (1) to better understand the physiology of neonatal transition, (2) to directly improve the clinical management of very preterm infants by conducting a large randomized clinical trial to investigate the effect of different pressure levels on patient-relevant outcomes, and (3) to combine knowledge about these interventions with preclinical (electro)physiological and inflammatory data to define pathophysiological pathways.
 Specifically, we will conduct the following studies: 1.
 Assessment of lung physiology during the first breaths of life in term infants; 2.
 Development of a patient-centered ordinal outcome for neonatal studies; 3.
 Effect of high vs. low PEEP immediately after birth on respiratory outcomes in very preterm infants – LEOPARD study; 4.
 Mechanisms of lung ventilation during physiologically based umbilical cord management; 5.
 Effect of different PEEP on the lung physiology of preterm infants; 6.
 Effect of different PEEP on proteome profiles and inflammatory markers in preterm infants; 7.
 Establishment of the research center after the current funding period.

 Source: GEPRIS

-The ageing heart: exploring new markers of ageing and investigating new treatment options
+The aging heart: Identification of new biomarkers of aging and evaluation of new treatment approaches

-For decades, the life expectancy worldwide has increased steadily.
-Currently, every second German citizen is older than 45 and every fifth above 66 – with upward tendency.
-At the same time, ageing also poses the significant risk for chronic diseases such as cancer, neurodegenerative or cardiovascular diseases, the latter being the most common.
-At molecular level, the ageing process of the heart is driven by an imbalance of harmful (e.g. DNA or epigenetic changes, cellular senescence) and reparative mechanisms, resulting in a gradual loss of cellular resilience and integrity.
-This may lead to an increased vulnerability to heart diseases with subsequent cardiac dysfunction.
-Despite of the same chronological age of two individuals, the ageing of these two can proceed at different speeds due to the heterogeneous expression of molecular ageing processes; thus, two different biological ages will result.
-With single cell RNA sequencing, the gene expression patterns of individual cells can be measured, which allows the heterogeneity of the cell types of a heart to be characterized with high sensitivity.
-In order to be able to pick up all heart cell types of different sizes (especially the cardiomyocytes), the cell nucleus will be extracted before single cell measurement (“single nucleus RNA sequencing”, snRNA-seq).
-With the help of snRNA-seq, first the healthy and later the diseased human heart was mapped at single cell resolution.
-In diseased hearts with systolic dysfunction, cardiomyocytes were found decreased and a secretory phenotype of fibroblasts was increased, which promotes cardiac fibrosis development and "adverse cardiac remodeling".
-In addition to the RNA measurement – in single nuclei or directly in tissues – the simultaneous display of chromatin accessibility at single cell level is also possible, which allows additional insights into the epigenetic regulation.
-By combining these two modalities, the healthy, ageing human heart will be characterized at single-cell level in order to depict ageing-associated changes in i) cellular composition, ii) gene expression and iii) epigenetic patterns.
-This will help to filter molecular factors that lead to the heterogeneous rates of biological heart ageing; at the same time, common characteristics of the ageing and diseased heart will be determined.
-For this purpose, heart tissues from healthy donors will be used and sequenced at single cell level.
-The results will be correlated and validated with ageing wild-type mice.
-Molecular signals that trigger ageing-associated negative effects such as "adverse cardiac remodeling" will be identified and treated by "small interfering" RNAs (siRNAs) first in vitro and later in vivo.
+Life expectancy has been steadily increasing worldwide for decades.
+In Germany, one in two people is currently over 45 years old, and one in five is over 66—and the trend is rising.
+At the same time, age also poses a significant risk for chronic conditions such as cancer, as well as neurodegenerative or cardiovascular diseases, with the latter being the most common.
+The aging process of the heart is caused at the molecular level by an imbalance between harmful (e.g., DNA or epigenetic changes, cellular senescence) and repair mechanisms, resulting in a gradual loss of cellular resilience and integrity.
+This ultimately leads to increased vulnerability to heart disease with subsequent cardiac dysfunction.
+Despite two individuals being the same chronological age, the heterogeneous expression of these molecular processes can cause them to age at different rates, resulting in two different biological ages.
+Single-cell RNA sequencing measures the gene expression pattern of individual cells, which allows the heterogeneity of heart cell types to be characterized with high sensitivity.
+In order to be able to sample all heart cell types of different sizes (especially cardiomyocytes), the cell nuclei ("single nucleus RNA sequencing," snRNA-seq) must be extracted before the single-cell measurements.
+With the help of snRNA-seq, the healthy human heart was first mapped, followed by the diseased heart.
+In diseased hearts with systolic dysfunction, for example, a reduced number of cardiomyocytes and a secretory phenotype of fibroblasts were observed, which promotes fibrosis in the heart and thus causes adverse cardiac remodeling.
+In addition to RNA measurement—in individual cell nuclei or directly in tissues—it is also possible to simultaneously visualize chromatin opening at the single-cell level, which provides additional insights into epigenetic regulation.
+By combining the two methods, the aim is now to characterize the healthy, aging human heart at the single-cell level in order to visualize age-associated changes in i) cellular composition, ii) gene expression patterns, and iii) epigenetic patterns.
+The aim is to identify molecular factors that ultimately determine the heterogeneous rate of biological heart aging; at the same time, common characteristics of the aging and diseased heart will also be investigated.
+For this purpose, heart tissue from healthy donors will be used and sequenced at the single-cell level.
+The results will be correlated and validated with aging wild-type mice.
+Molecular signals that trigger age-associated negative effects, such as adverse cardiac remodeling, will be identified and treated with small interfering RNAs (siRNAs), initially in vitro and later in vivo.

 Source: GEPRIS